tasdikrahman/tasdikrahman.me/_posts/2020-07-07-rails-logging.md

 {"level":"INFO","progname":null,"message":"{\"method\":\"GET\",\"path\":\"/ping\",\"format\":\"*/*\",\"controller\":\"HealthCheckController\",\"action\":\"ping\",\"status\":200,\"duration\":8.36,\"view\":0.22,\"db\":0.0,\"request_time\":\"2020-07-07 16:10:17 +0530\",\"application\":\"MyApplication\",\"process_id\":7869,\"params\":\"{}\",\"rails_env\":\"development\",\"request_id\":\"4967a677-ab86-4a10-8a01-ea520951cf46\"}"}
 ```

-Now the whole log line captures a lot of metadata so that you can debug for each log line, you can also notic that one of keys present in the log line is the `request_id` present, in this way, what is happening is, you have a unique trace id for for your particular request, which you can do a full text search on your logging platform for to trace the whole flow.
+Now the whole log line captures a lot of metadata so that you can debug for each log line, you can also notice that one of the keys present in the log line is the `request_id` present, in this way, what is happening is, you have a unique trace id for your particular request, which you can do a full text search on your logging platform, if it supports it.

-To extend this further, what one can do is capture the `request_id`, and pass it along the controller's flow, to capture it, you can simply do a `request.request_id` if you are doing a `Rails.logger.{info|debug}` you can use to log certain things, when you are logging, you can also log the request-id captured, this way, the request_id's generated would now also be propagated to the custom logs which you would be adding to your application.
+To extend this further, what one can do is capture the `request_id`, and pass it along the each controller's flow, to capture it, you can simply do a `request.request_id`.
+Not that you have the `request_id`, if you are doing a `Rails.logger.{info|debug}` you can use it to log the `request_id`, this way, the request_id's generated would now also be propagated to the custom logs which you would be adding to your application.
+The biggest advantage is, now you can add this `request_id` to each and `Rails.logger.{info|bdebug}` every core flow, which would be logged now, what this gives you is, you can just put the request_id in your search param in your logging platform, and it will give you all the logs which has this key in it.

 You would also be able to capture additional information like host, remote_ip, ip of the rails app servicing it. by simply doing `request.host`, `request.remote_ip`, `request.ip`, `request.request_id`